LucileVG/DCA_polymorphism_Ecoli/README.md

 python get_pfam_data.py GA4805AA_00002 PF00288
 ```

-The script will download the PFAM MSA of distant homologues and train a corresponding DCA model (after removing sequences that are close to the references to avoid overfitting) .
+The script will download the PFAM MSA of distant homologues (0) and align the reference protein to the MSA (1).
+After removing sequences from the PFAM MSA that are close to the references to avoid overfitting (2), we can finally train a plmDCA model (3).

 The output you should see on your screen:
 ```
 GA4805AA_00002 PF00288